vegaprotocol/documentation/docs/api/websocket.md

 API tokens are not required to access the API as they are all public.
 TLS is supported on all websocket endpoints but note that whether it is enabled on a particular data node is a choice made by the node operator.

-Websocket connections are ratelimited by a maximum allowed number of subscriptions per IP address.
+Websocket connections are rate limited by a maximum allowed number of subscriptions per IP address.
 The default maximum is set to 250 connections but note that this value may differ between data node operators.

 Subscription to a websocket endpoint happens when the connection is opened and unsubscription occurs when the connection is closed.
 It is not necessary to send a request through the websocket to initiate the subscription or to prove liviness of the connection.